jgauffin/Griffin.Data/docs/Configuration/Conversions.md

 }
 ```

-There are also built in conversions that can be added through extension methods.
-For instance, the library automatically handles enum to int, but supports other formats to.
+There are also built-in conversions that can be added through extension methods.
+For instance, the library automatically handles enum to int but supports other formats.
 Below, enums are converted to strings.

 ```csharp
 internal class UserMapping : IEntityConfigurator<User>